Mutual Funds

 Gold mutual funds invest in gold-related assets or stocks of gold mining companies.
 In contrast, gold ETFs invest in gold bullion and gold manufacturing companies by tracking and trading their units on the stock exchange.
 Mutual funds don’t require a Demat account, but ETFs do for trading.

-Gold mutual funds pool money from investors to invest in gold or gold-related securities, primarily Gold ETF.
-Their performance is tied to the price of gold, offering returns based on market fluctuations and the fund's portfolio management.
+Gold mutual funds pool money from investors to invest in gold or gold-related securities, primarily the Gold ETF.
+Their performance is tied to the price of gold, offering returns based on market fluctuations and the fund’s portfolio management.

 Gold mutual funds are subject to capital gains tax.
 Short-term gains (within three years) are taxed as per the investor’s income slab, while long-term gains (after three years) are taxed at a rate of 20%.